Mercury-HPC/Mercury-HPC.github.io/documentation.md

 layer, which includes serialization and deserialization of function arguments.

-Every RPC call results in the serialization of function parameters into a memory buffer (its size generally being limited to one kilobyte, depending on the interconnect).
+Every RPC call results in the serialization of function parameters into a memory buffer (its size generally being limited to a couple of kilobytes, depending on the interconnect).
 This buffer is then sent to the target using the network abstraction layer interface.
 One of the key requirements is to limit memory copies at any stage of the transfer, especially when transferring large amounts